+Role of the Board

+- The Board is responsible for overseeing the risk management process to ensure that it is properly designed, well-functioning and consistent with Colgate's overall corporate strategy. - The full Board or an appropriate committee thereof oversees the top individual risk areas. - Key risk areas overseen by the full Board include strategic, regulatory and sustainability risks.

+Key Responsibilities of Board Committees

+Audit Committee

+- Responsible for overall risk oversight, though all Board members attend Audit Committee meetings and participate in risk management discussions. - Oversees the enterprise risk management process and the implementation of appropriate risk monitoring and management systems. - Oversees risks associated with cybersecurity and data loss prevention, financial reporting and legal matters (including data privacy, competition law and ethics and compliance).

+Finance Committee

+Oversees risks associated with foreign exchange, supply continuity, natural disasters and commodities.

+Governance Committee

+Oversees risks related to corporate governance practices and director selection and compensation.

+P&O Committee

-Role of the Board The Board is responsible for overseeing the risk management process to ensure that it is properly designed, well-functioning and consistent with Colgate's overall corporate strategy.
-The full Board or an appropriate committee thereof oversees the top individual risk areas.
-Key risk areas overseen by the full Board include strategic, regulatory and sustainability risks.
-Key Responsibilities of Board Committees Audit Committee Finance Committee P&O Committee Responsible for overall risk oversight, though all Board Oversees risks associated with foreign Oversees risks related to succession planning and members attend Audit Committee meetings and participate in risk management discussions. exchange, supply continuity, natural people development Oversees an annual risk assessment of the Company's disasters and commodities Oversees the enterprise risk management process and compensation policies and practices, which is conducted by the Company's Global Human Resources executives and its Chief Financial Officer the implementation of appropriate risk monitoring and Governance Committee management systems.
-Oversees risks associated with cybersecurity and data and reviewed by the Board's independent Oversees risks related to corporate loss prevention, financial reporting and legal matters (including data privacy, competition law and ethics and compensation consultant and focuses primarily on the governance practices and director design of the incentive compensation programs and selection and compensation. the degree to which such programs appropriately compliance). balance enterprise risk and compensation.
-Cybersecurity The Board is particularly focused on cybersecurity.
-Specific responsibility for cybersecurity oversight is delegated to the Audit Committee, and three directors have considerable experience in this area Role of Management The responsibility for the day-to-day management of risk lies with Colgate's management.
+- Oversees risks related to succession planning and people development. - Oversees an annual risk assessment of the Company's compensation policies and practices, which is conducted by the Company's Global Human Resources executives and its Chief Financial Officer and reviewed by the Board's independent compensation consultant and focuses primarily on the design of the incentive compensation programs and the degree to which such programs appropriately balance enterprise risk and compensation.

+Cybersecurity

+The Board is particularly focused on cybersecurity.
+Specific responsibility for cybersecurity oversight is delegated to the Audit Committee, and three directors have considerable experience in this area.

+Role of Management

+- The responsibility for the day-to-day management of risk lies with Colgate's management.
 Each year the Company's Enterprise Risk Management Committee, which is comprised of a cross-functional group of the Company's most senior executives, identifies what it believes are the top individual risks facing Colgate.
-These risks are then reviewed with the Board.

-The Enterprise Risk Management Committee meets at least quarterly to review the prioritization of the identified risks.
-Colgate's chief risk officer (the Chief Financial Officer) and other members of senior management responsible for the day-to-day management of the top individual risk areas present directly to the Board and its committees regularly throughout the year.
+These risks are then reviewed with the Board. - The Enterprise Risk Management Committee meets at least quarterly to review the prioritization of the identified risks. - Colgate's chief risk officer (the Chief Financial Officer) and other members of senior management responsible for the day-to-day management of the top individual risk areas present directly to the Board and its committees regularly throughout the year.